toydotgame/toydotgame.net/formatting.md

 <figure class="fright" style="width:35%">
 	<img src="http://placecats.com/200/287" />
 	<figcaption>This image is floated to one side with a custom width.
 You can float left, centre, or right.
-Or leave <code>width</code> empty for a full-width image!</figcaption>
+Or leave <code>width</code> empty for some automatic sizing.</figcaption>
 </figure>

 ### Lists